keboola/keboola-as-code-templates/_common/in-crm-pipedrive/transformation/keboola.snowflake-transformation/keboola-crm-pipedrive-transformation2-main/description.md

-Creates output CRM data model (set of the output tables) from data extracted from Pipedrive.
+## Description:
+From Pipedrive data, the second transformation creates an output CRM data model (set of output tables).
+There are two phases to the transformation.
+In the first phase of the process, 3 tables are created (out_company, out_contact, out_employee).
+Second phase creates an out_opportunity table by combining other tables (pipelines, stages, out_employee, deals_companies, out_company) and there is also created snapshot of the output table to track changes throughout time.